Mother claims 8-year-old son forced to urinate in school trash can, wear garbage bag

 Breaking News Emails

-A Los Angeles elementary school student's mother claims her son was forced to urinate in a trash can in his classroom, and then wear garbage bags to cover his wet clothing.
+The mother of a Los Angeles elementary school student claims her son was forced to urinate in a trash can in his classroom, and then wear garbage bags to cover his wet clothing.

-"No child deserves to be treated this way," Sonia Mongul said during a news conference Thursday.
+"No child deserves to be treated this way," Sonia Mongol said during a news conference Thursday.

-When the child said he could not wait any longer, the teacher allegedly told him to go in a trash can at the front of the room, Mongul said.
+When the child said he could not wait any longer, the teacher allegedly told him to go in a trash can in the front of the room, Mongol said.

 Manhattan Place Elementary School did not immediately return NBC News' request for comment.

-A spokesperson for the Los Angeles Unified School District said in a statement Thursday that they are looking into the matter and have notified law enforcement officials about the Mongul's claim.
+A spokesperson for the Los Angeles Unified School District said in a statement Thursday that they are looking into the matter and have notified law enforcement officials about Mongol's claim.

-Note: CORRECTION (March, 8, 2019, 3:42 p.m.
-ET): A previous version of this article misspelled the last name of the mother making the claim.
-Her name is Sonia Mongol, not Mongul.